arcus/education_modules/tidy_data/tidy_data.md

-[[ ]] Tidy data analysis includes code that is as brief as possible in order to reduce computational processing time [[X]] It can be helpful to break down complex analysis into small steps in human language before starting computation [[X]] Naming things and writing code in a consistent way makes for tidy data analysis [[ ]] Pseudocode is a crutch that should be avoided and it results in badly written data analysis [[X]] Data analysis should be conducted so that both humans and computers can use the code effectively [[?]]
+[[ ]] Tidy data analysis includes code that is as brief as possible in order to reduce computational processing time [[X]] It can be helpful to break down complex analysis into small steps in human language before starting computation [[X]] Naming things and writing code in a consistent way makes for tidy data analysis [[ ]] Pseudocode should be avoided, as it results in badly written data analysis [[X]] Data analysis should be conducted so that both humans and computers can use the code effectively [[?]]
 There are multiple correct answers!
 *********